Skip to main content

 • GeoBlue provides coverage up to $250k per person per year and covers routine, preexisting, and emergency care abroad.
 No deductible or copay for office visits, inpatient/outpatient hospital services, or emergency services (if reasonable expenses).
 View GeoBlue's summary of benefits and exclusions for additional details.

-• Visit our finance page for GeoBlue cost information (refer to global health fee)
+• Visit our finance page for GeoBlue cost information (refer to the 'global health fee').

 • Students are covered with GeoBlue 30 days outside of their semester program dates (before, after, or a combination).
 Academic year students are covered with GeoBlue for 30 days outside of their fall and then 30 days outside of their spring semester dates (a total of 60 days).
 Similarly, a student studying in 2 study abroad programs in the same summer will have 30 days of coverage outside of their program dates for each program.

-• Students are strongly encouraged to purchase their own international insurance coverage since we cannot extend GeoBlue coverage
+• Students should purchase their own international health insurance coverage since we cannot extend GeoBlue coverage.

 Reimbursement Process: